Together for people and the environment

 - After the tsunami, we provided hygiene education in 17 schools

-- Over 7,000 school children have already been informed about plastic pollution and recycling measures
+- More than 5,000 school children at 16 schools were informed about plastic pollution and recycling measures

-- Around 100,000 people have already been informed about the plastic problem via the online campaign
+- Around 1.5 million people were made aware of the plastic problem through the online campaign

-- 50 local restaurants, cafes and stores have already reduced the use of plastic straws and plastic bags
+- 26 local restaurants, cafés and shops have reduced the use of plastic straws and bags

 IBAN: DE47 3708 0040 0240 0030 00